Samaneh-Tousi/R-Basics-Biostatics-and-Bioinformatics-Tutorial/sessions/00-setup-and-installation.md

 - macOS
 - Linux

-After installation, open R and check that it works.
+After installation, right click on R at C:\Program Files\R\R-4.4.2\bin (replace the R version with your installed R version at the adress) and run as administrator to check whether it works.

 ```r
 version